The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Results

 In the bottom right panel of Figure~\ref{fig:gradients}, we show the mass gradient of the X-ray outflow.
-We calculate the outflow mass as $M_{\rm{out}}=n_{\rm H} Vm_{\rm H}$, giving values ranging from $M_{\rm out} \approx 4\times10^6-5\times10^7\;\rm{M_\odot}$ totaling $8.2\times10^{7}\;\rm{M_\odot}$ in the north and $5.6\times10^{7}\;\rm{M_\odot}$ in the south.
-To derive outflow rates, we use the outflow velocities from \cite{Davis2012} who observed southern velocities from near zero around the AGN to a maximum of 900~km~s$^{-1}$ and northern velocities of 600~km~s$^{-1}$.
-If we assume the wind steadily and equally increases velocity in each shell shown in Figure~\ref{fig:xray_image} and that the warm and hot gas phases are coupled, we find the mass outflow rate in the north is 62.7~$\rm{M_\odot/yr}$ and in the south is 54~$\rm{M_\odot/yr}$, leading to a combined total mass outflow rate of 116.7~$\rm{M_\odot/yr}$.
-Including only the regions exceeding NGC~1266's escape velocity of 340~km~s$^{-1}$ \citep{Alatalo11}, we find a total escape mass outflow rate of about 99~$\rm{M_\odot/yr}$.
-This estimate exceeds that found in \cite{Alatalo11} with CO gas (13~$\rm{M_\odot/yr}$) and in Otter et al. (2025 submitted) with HCN (85~$\rm{M_\odot/yr}$).
-We discuss possible interpretations of this finding as well as consider our assumptions on filling factor and warm-hot phase coupling in Section~\ref{ssec:prev_work}.
+We calculate the outflow mass as $M_{\rm{out}}=n_{\rm H} Vm_{\rm H}$, giving values ranging from $M_{\rm out} \approx 4\times10^6-5\times10^7\;\rm{M_\odot}$ totaling \edit1{$8.0\times10^{7}\;\rm{M_\odot}$} in the north and \edit1{$5.4\times10^{7}\;\rm{M_\odot}$} in the south. \edit1{To derive mass outflow rates, we use a range of outflow velocities from \cite{Davis2012}, who observed ionized gas velocities near zero around the AGN up to a maximum of 900~km~s$^{-1}$.
+Direct measurements of the hot gas kinematics are non-existent (though with XRISM more exceptions are being made), thus we use the optical results as a lower estimate since we expect the hot gas to exceed the warm phase in velocity \citep{Thompson2024}.
+We evaluate the mass outflow rate as $\dot{M}_X = M_{\rm out}\,v_{\rm out}/r$, where $r$ is the projected distance of each annulus from the AGN, and sum over all annuli within the extent of the molecular outflow ($r \lesssim 460$~pc; \citealt{Alatalo11}).
+We show these hot gas mass outflow rates in Figure~\ref{fig:massoutflow}, where we plot different gradients based on varying velocities.
+We find that within this region, the hot gas mass outflow rates are comparable to or exceed the molecular outflow rate: for the fastest velocity of $v_{\rm out}=900\;\rm{km\;s^{-1}}$, the hot gas outflow rate exceeds the molecular gas outflow rate by a factor of 1.6, where the molecular gas estimates are from \cite{Otter2026}.
+The minimum and maximum outflow rates of $\dot{M}_X=61$ and $137\;\rm{M_\odot\;yr^{-1}}$ correspond to velocities of $v_{\rm out}=400$ and $900\;\rm{km\;s^{-1}}$, respectively.
+We note that the filling factor is uncertain, so these values carry a factor of $f^{1/2}$.
+A filling factor of $f=0.38$ would bring the hot gas outflow mass into agreement with the molecular outflow mass at the fastest velocity.
+The spatial coincidence of the X-ray emission with the ionized gas outflow \citep{Davis2012} provides the primary evidence for outward motion of the hot gas.
+We discuss possible interpretations of this finding, as well as our assumptions on filling factor and warm-hot phase coupling, in Section~\ref{ssec:prev_work}.}